'They were pretending they would help us'

 Video

-Boko Haram have kidnapped 110 girls from a school in the north-eastern Nigeria town of Dapchi.

-Fatima was there when her best friend Zara was taken on February 19.
+Fatima was there when her best friend was abducted by Boko Haram, along with more than 100 other girls.

 -